Tearsheet

 AI Analysis | Feedback

-Jeffrey Edwards has served as Chairman and CEO of Cooper Standard since May 2013, joining the company as CEO and a board member in October 2012.
-With over 39 years of experience in the automotive industry, he has focused on driving value through culture, innovation, and results.
-Before joining Cooper Standard, Mr. Edwards held various positions of increasing responsibility at Johnson Controls, Inc. from 1984 to 2012, most recently leading the Automotive Experience Asia Group as corporate vice president and group vice president and general manager.
-He also serves on the board of directors of Standex International Corp.
-Mr. Edwards earned a Bachelor of Science degree in business administration from Clarion University and completed an executive training program at INSEAD.
+Jeffrey S. Edwards has served as Chairman and Chief Executive Officer of Cooper Standard since May 2013, having joined the company as CEO and a board member in October 2012.
+With over 39 years of experience in the automotive industry, he previously held various positions of increasing responsibility at Johnson Controls, Inc. from 1984 to 2012, including leading the Automotive Experience Asia Group as corporate vice president, group vice president, and general manager.
+Mr. Edwards also serves on the board of directors of Standex International Corp.

-Jonathan Banas serves as Executive Vice President and Chief Financial Officer (CFO) for Cooper Standard, a position he has held since June 2017.
-He possesses 30 years of diverse, global experience in corporate finance and public accounting.
-In his role, Mr. Banas is responsible for leading the company's global accounting and finance activities, including reporting, financial planning and analysis, tax, treasury, internal audit, investor relations, and global finance business services.
-He also oversees corporate strategy, M&A, and real estate initiatives.
-Prior to his appointment as CFO, Banas served as Cooper Standard's vice president, corporate controller, and chief accounting officer.
-He is a certified public accountant (CPA) and a member of the American Institute of CPAs.
+Jonathan P. Banas is the Executive Vice President and Chief Financial Officer for Cooper Standard, a position he has held since June 2017.
+He is responsible for leading the company's global accounting and finance activities, including reporting, financial planning and analysis, tax, treasury, internal audit, investor relations, and global finance business services, as well as corporate strategy, M&A, and real estate initiatives.
+Mr. Banas joined Cooper Standard in 2015 as vice president, corporate controller and chief accounting officer.
+Prior to Cooper Standard, he spent 11 years at ZF TRW (formerly TRW Automotive Holdings Corp.) in various financial leadership roles, most recently as director, financial reporting.

-Patrick Clark, President, Sealing Systems and Chief Manufacturing Officer
+Patrick R. Clark President, Sealing Systems and Chief Manufacturing Officer

 AI Analysis | Feedback